 Change often manifests as crisis, we lose a life we have constructed, we are stripped of who we were, the person who has this or that job, this or that relationship, and lives in this or that place.
 There is a golden opportunity and a power available to us during times of transition or crisis, to open to the great mystery and find new meaning and new possibilities.

 Often, coping with such change will involve some grieving and difficult emotions, but as I said in relation to entering the path of recovery from addiction, the suffering of it is a great gift, in hindsight!
-It makes us confront ourselves in a full and courageous way, we have to.
+It makes us confront ourselves in a full and courageous way, for we have to.
 All the feelings, all the shadow elements, all of our stories and denial and resentments and fears and shames all come to the surface and need to be worked with.
-Change will do this to you, it stirs the depths, giving the demons a prod and a shake, and they don’t like it.
+Change will do this to you, it stirs the depths, gives the demons a prod, and they don’t like it.

 We will all experience the kinds of change that leave us breaking open and breaking down, sobbing in the shower, or turning to prayer.
 The most challenging times for me have been losing a loved one, whether a bereavement or divorce, when pain is like a fire.

 Sometimes grief just has to burn its course through your life, there is no running from it, and the more we try the longer it takes to burn us into action.
 We need to face it, feel it, turn towards it and turn towards it until with time we find that turning towards it isn’t so hard.
 It isn’t our own particular hell, it is a part and parcel of a life which involves death, a world in which arising entails passing.
 As emotion burns out, wisdom and compassion are forged.